cloud-gov/cg-deploy-compliance-documentation/README.md

 1. Go to [the pipeline page](http://192.168.100.4:8080/pipelines/compliance-documentation)

 Note this won't actually complete the deployment to compliance.cloud.gov...you will need to modify `credentials.yml` and run `set-pipeline` again for that to work.

+## Production Notes

+1. In production, this should not run under an individual's cloud.gov account.
+It is currently deployed using the `cloudgov-deployer` limited deployment user.
+Ask in #cloud-gov-support if you wish to deploy this pipeline and do not know how to get those credentials.